 Is Papua New Guinea Safe For Backpackers?

 It started off as an innocent adventure.
 But looking back, I cringe at our naivety.
-It was around dusk time and we were in Port Moresby – walking around one of the most dangerous, crime-laden cities in the world, with expensive cameras dangling around our necks.
-In our defence – from the very first warning from worried locals; we started making our way back to our hostel.
+It was around dusk and we were in Port Moresby – walking around one of the most dangerous, crime-laden cities in the world, with expensive cameras dangling around our necks.
+In our defense – from the very first warning from worried locals; we started making our way back to our hostel.

 “What are you doing out here at this time?
 The Raskols!
 The Raskols are coming!!”